duleorlovic/blog/_posts/2017-05-23-macbook-macos-osx.md

 selected text).

 `⌘ shift 3` and `⌘ shift 4` to create screenshots for entire and selected area.
-Press space after that to select window.
+Press space after `⌘ shift 4` to select window.
 Screen shots will be on desktop.

 To use apple keyboard on ubuntu I tried to remap Fn key, but that is not possible https://askubuntu.com/questions/370944/remap-fn-key-to-insert-key-on-apple-aluminium-keyboard